tmquan/AIMOPP3/README.md

 ## 1. Executive Summary

 The third iteration of the AI Mathematical Olympiad (AIMO) Progress Prize introduces a paradigm shift in competitive AI reasoning by providing access to NVIDIA H100 Tensor Core GPUs.
 This hardware allocation necessitates a fundamental reevaluation of model selection and deployment architectures.
-The introduction of the nvidia/Llama-3.3-Nemotron-Super-49B-v1 model, specifically engineered through Neural Architecture Search (NAS) and knowledge distillation to inhabit the memory-throughput "sweet spot" of a single H100 accelerator, offers a distinct strategic advantage.
+The introduction of the **nvidia/Llama-3_3-Nemotron-Super-49B-v1_5** model (released July 2025), specifically engineered through Neural Architecture Search (NAS) and knowledge distillation to inhabit the memory-throughput "sweet spot" of a single H100 accelerator, offers a distinct strategic advantage.
 This report provides an exhaustive technical analysis and operational roadmap for leveraging this architecture within the strict offline and temporal constraints of the Kaggle competition environment.

+> **Latest Model (v1.5)**: The v1.5 release significantly improves upon v1, with **AIME 2024: 87.5%** and **AIME 2025: 82.71%** pass@1 scores, making it the optimal choice for mathematical reasoning tasks.

 Our analysis indicates that the 49B parameter count is not an arbitrary design choice but a calculated derivation intended to maximize reasoning density—the amount of logical inference capability per gigabyte of VRAM—while remaining compatible with FP8 quantization on Hopper architecture.
 Unlike standard 70B models that require tensor parallelism across multiple devices, the Nemotron-Super-49B allows for single-device residence, thereby eliminating inter-chip communication latency and freeing up computational budget for extended test-time compute strategies such as self-consistency and verification.